British socialite ‘put together group of girls’ for Jeffrey Epstein, emails suggest

 Epstein replied saying: “I appreciate the effort – and you.”

-“I hope you got the numbers I left you for the brazilian (sic) and the Italian presenter.
-I'm back in my lovely grey old rainy london (sic), although the cold seems just to be beginning here.
+“I hope you got the numbers I left you for the brazilian and the Italian presenter.
+I'm back in my lovely grey old rainy london, although the cold seems just to be beginning here.

-It continued: “I hope you are still having a wonderful time without me, probably the new arrivals would of (sic) distracted you from the huge void that i left.
-All my love Annabelle x”
+It continued: “I hope you are still having a wonderful time without me, probably the new arrivals would of distracted you from the huge void that i left.
+All my love Annabelle x.”

 Additionally, an email from a redacted sender to an account named Annabelle Neilson on 26 January 2011 read: “Hey Annabelle, let’s you and I try and find something cute for JE tonight.”